Hidden life: “Aquário Vasco da Gama”

 The Vasco da Gama Aquarium, founded in 1898 by King Carlos the First is one of the oldest working aquariums in the world.
 It is a home for many species of sea life from all over the world and works on not only preserving rare fish but also educating the visitors on current ecological issues.

 Vasco da Gama aquarium holds a big collection of species (over 300) either alive or preserved in methane and alcohol.
-The most eye-catching preserved fish is the giant squid (lula gigante) , a very rare specimen to have ,as they often get eaten by spermwhales.
-This kind of squid has 10 tentacles but hides the 2 bigger ones in order to appear smaller and attract its prey when it comes closer.
-The aquarium used to have a live exhibition of sea lions, always having one member of the species over the years.
+The most eye-catching preserved fish is the giant squid, a very rare specimen to have, as they often get eaten by spermwhales.
+The aquarium used to have a live exhibition of sea lions, always having at least one individual of the species over the years.
 After the death of the final sea lion in 2016, the aquarium decided not to continue with this long tradition as the aquarium couldn’t provide the necessary conditions for the animal’s wellbeing.
 Now they are preserved for the visitors to see in a museum exhibit inside the aquarium.
-The 2 main differences between them are their ears and the way they stand.
-Sea lions have ear flaps and they can stand up as they have stronger front flippers.
-Seals on the other hand have holes in their fur that work as ears and they can not stand up.
 Inside this museum exhibition there’s also a native species of seal on display called mag seals ,which are currently endangered.
-There are now around three hundred (20 in Portugal) but in the 1950s they were down to 10.
 There’s also a display with numerous cetaceans, as they used to collect them up, as they washed on the shore.
-Cetaceans had to regress evolution in order to adapt to life in the water instead of land, which is why they have paw-like bones on their fins.
-A unique feature these animals have is their milk production via sweat, near their stomach area so their young can lick it in order to feed.

 As for the live fish, some worth mentioning are the puffer fish that inhale water and increase its size in order to appear larger and defend themselves when they are threatened or stressed.
 The clownfish, which makes its home in a toxic sea anemone, toxicity that doesn’t affect them, making a symbiotic relationship.
 There is a common misconception that they lay their eggs there but most of the time they don’t.
 Another one is the electric eel.
 Its organs are close to its head so the rest of its long body only has muscles in order to produce electricity.
 The electricity can go up to 650 volts and it mostly uses it to eat and communicate.
 It can also use it for defense but most animals chose not to attack it in the first place.